synxty/core/.changeset/twenty-mirrors-chew.md

 "@synxty/tsconfig": major
 ---

-Created the base tsconfig file for synxty projects/products
+Created the base tsconfig file for synxty projects and products.